CodeReaper/powercast-ios/privacy-policy/index.md

 - **App Distribution:** To facilitate the distribution, updates, and licensing of our app through the Apple App Store.

 - **Improvement:** To analyze aggregated and anonymized data provided by Apple for the purpose of improving the performance and user experience of our app.

+- **Error and Warning Logs:** To identify and address rare and unexpected issues, we may log error and warning messages.
+These logs are used for diagnostic purposes only and are not part of normal or regular app usage.

 ## Information Sharing